psenger/jwe_example/README.md

 ## Notes

-JWE, can be used to encrypt any mime type ( which can be declared via [typ](https://www.rfc-editor.org/rfc/rfc7515.html#section-4.1.9) in the JOSE header ).
-However, for simplicity and illustration, these examples assume the content is a String.
+JWE, can be used to encrypt any mime type ( which can be declared via [cty](https://www.rfc-editor.org/rfc/rfc7515.html#section-4.1.10) in the JOSE header ).
+However, for simplicity and illustration, these examples assume the content is a UTF-8 String of JSON.

-Furthermore, in this example, I use GZIP for the ``zip`` declaration.
+Furthermore, in this example, I use an optional GZIP for the [zip](https://tools.ietf.org/html/rfc7516#section-4.1.3) declaration.

+## TODO

+Try to understand a get the [kid](https://tools.ietf.org/html/rfc7516#section-4.1.6) or [jwk](https://tools.ietf.org/html/rfc7516#section-4.1.5) working

+``
+4.1.4.  "jku" (JWK Set URL) Header Parameter

+   This parameter has the same meaning, syntax, and processing rules as the "jku" Header Parameter defined in Section 4.1.2 of [JWS], except that the JWK Set resource contains the public key to which the JWE was encrypted; this can be used to determine the private key needed to decrypt the JWE.

+4.1.5.  "jwk" (JSON Web Key) Header Parameter

+   This parameter has the same meaning, syntax, and processing rules as the "jwk" Header Parameter defined in Section 4.1.3 of [JWS], except that the key is the public key to which the JWE was encrypted; this can be used to determine the private key needed to decrypt the JWE.

+4.1.6.  "kid" (Key ID) Header Parameter

+   This parameter has the same meaning, syntax, and processing rules as the "kid" Header Parameter defined in Section 4.1.4 of [JWS], except that the key hint references the public key to which the JWE was encrypted; this can be used to determine the private key needed to decrypt the JWE.
+This parameter allows originators to explicitly signal a change of key to JWE recipients.
+``